Vegetables That Lower Blood Pressure

 2. Swiss Chard

 Swiss chard, like beets, are high in nitrate.
-Dietary nitrate has been found to benefit blood vessels and reduce blood pressure 2.
+Dietary nitrate has been found to benefit blood vessels and reduce blood pressure2.
 Its high magnesium percentage benefits blood pressure by helping to relax blood vessels.
-In addition, Vitamin K has been shown to benefit blood vessel calcifications and help with kidney function 3.
+In addition, Vitamin K has been shown to benefit blood vessel calcifications and help with kidney function3.

 Swiss chard also made the list in my blog post of 24 Foods To Reduce Blood Pressure.
 2 seeds also made that list and one of them you’ve probably never heard of.
 1 cup of Swiss chard contains the following: